4kpros/docker-database/README.md

 5. **Generated data**

-    Data for every service are generated into folder `generate/data/`
+    Data for each service is generated into the folder `generate/data/`